Muazam-khan/terraform-basics/README.md

       *  Ecosystem and Modules: Terraform has a rich ecosystem of providers and modules that extend its functionality.
 Providers allow integration with various infrastructure services, while modules enable the reuse of infrastructure configurations, promoting modularity and code reuse.

-      *  Overall, companies adopt Terraform to streamline and automate their infrastructure management processes, improve collaboration among teams, ensure consistency across environments, and take advantage of the benefits of infrastructure as code.
+      *  Overall, companies adopt Terraform to streamline and automate their infrastructure management processes, improve collaboration among teams, ensure consistency across environments, and take advantage of the benefits of infrastructure as a code.
 '''
 ### What are the 4 commands or options that you often use while dealing terrform ?
 ...
       $ terraform init:
                 Initializes terraform working directory by downloading the necessary providers and modules specified in the configuration.